The Holy See’s International Relations in Higher Education

 This was done for two reasons: on the one hand, to take an active part in the contemporary university world, so that the sciences which draw from the light of the Revelation are not excluded, and their academic-scientific contribution can be considered; on the other hand, to ensure the Catholic Church’s active and proactive presence in the fora where the strategies of increasingly globalized university policies are decided.

-Regarding international Conventions and agreements, the Holy See works through the Secretariat of State, whereas the specific competence regarding higher ecclesiastical studies worldwide is entrusted to the Congregation for Catholic Education, according to the provisions of the Apostolic Constitution Pastor Bonus, Art.
+Regarding international Conventions and agreements, the Holy See works through the Secretariat of State, whereas the specific competence regarding higher ecclesiastical studies worldwide is entrusted to the Dicastery for Culture and Education, according to the provisions of the Apostolic Constitution Pastor Bonus, Art.
 116.